Bhavya-2k03/multisourceRAG/README.md

 ```bash
 ollama pull gemma3:4b
 ```
-5. You are ready to go :)
+5. You are ready now to go :)